monyarm/NovelVM/doc/docportal/help/faq.rst

 1. Are your speakers on?
 Are your headphones properly connected?
 2. Try playing an audio clip from another source to see if you have sound in general.
-3. If you narrow it down to an issue with ScummVM, check the :doc:`audio settings <../settings/audio>`.
-ScummVM falls back on an audio setting that works, but if for some reason it doesn't, you might need to change the settings yourself.
-A safe bet is usually to set the **Preferred device** to **<default>** and allow ScummVM to choose for you.
+3. If you narrow it down to an issue with NovelVM, check the :doc:`audio settings <../settings/audio>`.
+NovelVM falls back on an audio setting that works, but if for some reason it doesn't, you might need to change the settings yourself.
+A safe bet is usually to set the **Preferred device** to **<default>** and allow NovelVM to choose for you.

 Help!
 There's no sound on my iPhone/iPad!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-ScummVM will not play any sound if your device is in Silent Mode.
+NovelVM will not play any sound if your device is in Silent Mode.
 If this is not the problem, see :ref:`nosound`.

 I have a "talkie" version of a LucasArts game but I can't hear the voices.
 What's the problem?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The original games shipped with an uncompressed voice file (``MONSTER.SOU``).
-If you have compressed this file to an mp3 file (``MONSTER.SO3``), an Ogg Vorbis file (``MONSTER.SOG``), or a FLAC file (``MONSTER.SOF``), make sure that the ScummVM you're using has support for those formats.
+If you have compressed this file to an mp3 file (``MONSTER.SO3``), an Ogg Vorbis file (``MONSTER.SOG``), or a FLAC file (``MONSTER.SOF``), make sure that the NovelVM you're using has support for those formats.

 The audio is really glitchy.
 What can I do?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 There are a few things you can try:

 - Try to increase the :ref:`audio buffer size <buffer>` in the configuration file.
 - If you are using the :ref:`MT-32 emulator <MT-32>`, your CPU might not have the processing power to keep up.
-In this case, you might have some success with running an external MT-32 emulator (Munt), as described in `this forum post <https://forums.scummvm.org/viewtopic.php?f=2&t=15251>`_, provided your platform supports it.
+In this case, you might have some success with running an external MT-32 emulator (Munt), as described in `this forum post <https://forums.novelvm.org/viewtopic.php?f=2&t=15251>`_, provided your platform supports it.
 - If you are using :ref:`FluidSynth <FS>`, in particular with a large Soundfont, your CPU might not have the processing power to keep up.
 Try selecting a different :ref:`Preferred device <device>`.
 - If you are using the :ref:`AdLib <adlib>` emulator, try selecting the least CPU-intensive option; MAME.